-May 3, 2016 – The promise was a 20 mile ride and thousands of years back in time.
+May 3, 2016 – The promise from Verde Canyon Railroad was a 20 mile ride and thousands of years back in time.
 Traveling at a leisurely pace of about 12 miles per hour, it’s about a four hour trip to/from Clarkdale to Perkinsville ghost ranch through portions of wilderness country not accessible except by this rail.
 Just the thought of seeing more of the red rock formations I’d become fascinated with in this area was enough to convince me.

 I was glad to see there were several of these open air cars with seating for the best views and for getting photos.
 These viewing platforms were constructed from flat cars that were formerly used for hauling construction materials.
 Great idea because when there’s so much to see all around, I want as little between me and the scenery as possible.

 But I started off inside in the comfy first class car as our way-cool attendant Kelly began with some basic info about the ride, then really started us off right by offering champagne or cider.
 Just a few minutes after leaving the station, the bar and buffet opens with wings, cheese and relish trays, little sandwiches, nuts and desert.
 I really appreciated not only the invitation to write about this trip, but the upgrade to first class was cool with me!